MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericldap.md

 * For other bindings, enter information either in username / password or select a certificate.
 * If you are using Kerberos to authenticate, then also provide the Realm/Domain of the user.

 The **attribute aliases** text box is used for attributes defined in the schema with RFC4522 syntax.
-These attributes cannot be detected during schema detection and the Connector needs help to identify those attributes.
-For example the following must be entered in the attribute aliases box to correctly identify the userCertificate attribute as a binary attribute:
+These attributes cannot be detected during schema detection and the Connector needs those attributes to be configured separately.
+For example the following string must be entered in the attribute aliases box to correctly identify the userCertificate attribute as a binary attribute:

 `userCertificate;binary`

-The following is an example for how this configuration could look like:
+The following table is an example for how this configuration could look like:

 ![MIM Sync connector configuration Connectivity page with attributes](./media/microsoft-identity-manager-2016-connector-genericldap/connectivityattributes.png)